11/22/63: Background

 According to King, the idea for the novel first came to him in 1971, before the release of his first novel, Carrie (1974).
 He was going to title it Split Track.
-However, he felt a historical novel required more research than he was willing to do at the time and greater literary talent than he possessed.
+However, he felt that a historical novel required more research than he was willing to do at the time and greater literary talent than he possessed.
 Like his novel Under the Dome (2009), he abandoned the project, returning to the story later in life.

-King first talked publicly about the idea in Marvel Spotlight issue The Dark Tower (January 27, 2007), prior to the beginning of the ongoing comic book adaptation of his Dark Tower series.
+King first talked publicly about the idea in Marvel Spotlight magazine issue The Dark Tower (January 27, 2007), prior to the beginning of the ongoing comic book adaptation of his Dark Tower series.
 In a piece in the magazine titled "An Open Letter from Stephen King", he writes about possible original ideas for comics:

 Commenting on the book as historical fiction, King said: "This might be a book where we really have a chance to get an audience who's not my ordinary audience.
-Instead of people who read horror stories, people who read The Help or People of the Book might like this book".
+Instead of people who read horror stories, people who read The Help or People of the Book might like this book."

 King and longtime researcher Russ Dorr prepared for the novel by reading many historical documents and newspaper archives from the period, looking at clothing and appliance ads, sports scores, and television listings.
 The book contains detailed minutiae such as the 1958 price of a pint of root beer (10 cents) or a haircut (40 cents).
-King and Dorr traveled to Dallas, where they visited Oswald's apartment building (now a private residence), found the home of Gen. Edwin Walker (a target of an assassination attempt by Oswald), and had a private tour of the Sixth Floor Museum in the Texas School Book Depository.
-King studied various conspiracy theories, ultimately coming to the conclusion that Oswald acted alone.
+King and Dorr traveled to Dallas, where they visited Oswald's apartment building (now a private residence), found the home of General Edwin Walker, and had a private tour of the Sixth Floor Museum in the Texas School Book Depository.
+King studied various conspiracy theories, ultimately coming to the conclusion that Oswald had acted alone.
 King met with historian Doris Kearns Goodwin, an assistant to Lyndon B. Johnson and the author of books about several presidents, and used some of her ideas of worst-case political scenarios that might occur in the absence of Kennedy's assassination.